WebAssembly/tool-conventions/Linking.md

   Its value is the total size of the thread local block for the module, i.e. the sum of the sizes of all thread local variables plus padding.
   This value will be `0` if there are no thread-local variables.
+* an immutable global variable of type `i32` called `__tls_align`.
+  Its value is the alignment requirement of the thread local block, in bytes.
+  The value will be `0` if there are no thread-local variables.
 * a mutable global `i32` called `__tls_base`, with a `i32.const 0` initializer.
 * a global function called `__wasm_init_tls` with signature `(i32) -> ()`.